Pembroke Pines Charter High School

 Pembroke Pines Charter High School is a charter school in the United States.
 It is funded and administered by the City of Pembroke Pines, as opposed to the Broward County School Board.

 In 2005–2006, PPCHS received an A grade from the State of Florida, after the school's D grade the previous year.
 In 2007, PPCHS was named National Charter School of the year.
 In 2014, PPCHS again received an A grade.

+Athletics

+Pembroke Pines has earned multiple state championships: